cinnData/DataSci-Summer/[DS-03] NumPy and Pandas.md

 1   1  b -1.3
 ```

-The content of a data frame can also be explored with the method `info`.
+The content of a data frame can also be explored with the method `.info()`.
 It reports the dimensions, the data type and the number of non-missing values of every column of the data frame.
 Note that the data type of the second column, for which you would have expected `str`, is reported as `object`.
 Don't worry about this, you can apply the string methods to this column, as will be seen later in this course.

 ```
 In [27]: df.info()